andris9/disposable/README.md

     npm install
     cp config/development.json config/production.json

-Edit the values in `config/production.json` - you probably want to keep everything except `hostname` and `title` and probably `loggerInterface` (set to ans empty string to get more conventional logging).
+Edit the values in `config/production.json` - you probably want to keep everything except `hostname` and `title` and probably `loggerInterface` (set to an empty string to get more conventional logging).

 ### Run

+To get all the logs on the console, run

     sudo NODE_ENV=production node index.js

-Or alternatively add an init script
+Or alternatively add an init script (you can tail the log file from /var/log/disposable.log)

     cd /etc/init.d
     sudo ln -s /path/to/disposable/setup/disposable